-- Math and ELA curriculum specialists co-design collaborative coaching support for the school-based elementary Title/Learning Assistance Program (LAP) math specialists and reading specialists; monthly meetings throughout the school year. - The elementary reading specialist meets with principals and coaches of select schools to implement accelerated reading strategies for students; specialist provides coaching support to teams. - Three Pre-Kindergarten to Kindergarten (PreK-K) Connection events are hosted by early learning during the year with a focus on early numeracy strategies by way of introduction to the instructional strategy "mathematizing read-aloud."

-- Members of the district's math, early learning and special services departments attend the Math Leadership Summit at Stanford University, the Northwest Math Conference in Yakima, Washington to engage in professional learning as related to early numeracy strategies; the district elementary math facilitator presents two conference sessions focused on early numeracy strategies.
-The math department has been accepted to speak at the 2018 Northwest Math Conference in Portland, Oregon. - Six "Menu of Options" sessions offered, with focus on early numeracy strategies (number talks, counting collections, noticing and wondering, quick images, read aloud). - Elementary Math Instructional Leadership Team (eMILT) (see KPO 3.3.a) is established; sessions focuses on high-leverage early numeracy instructional strategies and how eMILT participants can share with school-based colleagues. - Book study of Principles to Action: Ensuring Mathematical Success for All is facilitated at monthly elementary principal meetings.
-Sessions focus on effective high-leverage early learning strategies and supporting principals as instructional leaders. - Seven teachers and elementary facilitators participate in University of Washington modeling course for K-2 classroom instruction. - The early learning team is planning the third annual Kindergarten Institute scheduled for August 25, 2017.
-All kindergarten teachers will participate in professional learning focused on high-leverage, engaging and developmentally appropriate instructional strategies in kindergarten. - The Kindergarten Leadership Team meets quarterly.
+- Math and English language arts (ELA) curriculum specialists co-design collaborative coaching support for the school-based elementary Title/Learning Assistance Program (LAP) math specialists and reading specialists; three meetings to date. - The elementary math facilitator meets weekly with principals and building leaders of select schools in developing strategy for coaching teachers building-wide on early numeracy instructional strategies; as needed, the facilitator provides coaching support to individual teachers. - The first of three Pre-Kindergarten to Kindergarten (PreK-K) Connections is hosted in December with a focus on early numeracy strategies by way of introduction to the instructional strategy "mathematizing read-aloud." - The Math Collaborative (a collaboration across the district's math, early learning and special services departments) attends the Northwest Math Conference in Yakima, Washington to engage in professional learning as related to early numeracy strategies; the district elementary math facilitator presents two conference sessions focused on early numeracy strategies. - Six "Menu of Options" sessions offered, with focus on early numeracy strategies (number talks, counting collections, noticing and wondering, quick images, read aloud). - Elementary Math Instructional Leadership Team (MILT) (see KPO 3.3.a) is established; first session focuses on early numeracy instructional strategies and how MILT participants can share with school-based colleagues. - Book study of Principles to Action: Ensuring Mathematical Success for All is facilitated at monthly elementary principal meetings.
+Sessions to date include modeling of effective, high-leverage early numeracy strategies, and the accompanying "lookfors" in support of principals and teachers becoming distinguished in the Teacher Principal Evaluation Pilot (TPEP). - The early learning team facilitates professional learning for all Everett kindergarten teachers in the EPS 21st Century Skills Full-Day Kindergarten Guide at Kindergarten Institute sessions.
+On August 18, 2016, all new kindergarten teachers participate, while all returning teachers participate on August 25.
+The Kindergarten Institute provides an opportunity for teachers to learn from the team of teachers who collaborated throughout the 2015-16 school year to refine kindergarten practices and draft the kindergarten guide. - The Kindergarten Leadership Team meets on November 1, 2016 and January 24, 2017.
 The leadership team consists of a representative from each elementary and various district departments.
 The team debriefs current practices and plans upcoming professional learning opportunities for their kindergarten colleagues.
-The team seeks feedback in the continuous improvement of the kindergarten model. - The elementary literacy specialist forms an Elementary Literacy Leadership team to guide the implementation of the adoption process.
-The team meets for a full day in May and meets again in June for two hours.
-During the 2017-18 school year, the team will meet monthly for two hours after school. - All teachers in kindergarten through fifth grade participate in full-day Best Practice strategies, the balanced literacy model, and a unit plan. - All district kindergarten teachers participate in professional learning sessions three times throughout the school year.
-These sessions are designed by the early learning team based on recommendations from the kindergarten leadership team.
+Future leadership meetings are scheduled for March 21 and May 16, 2017.
+The team will seek feedback in the continuous improvement of the kindergarten model.

+- All district kindergarten teachers participate in professional learning sessions at the end of November.
+These sessions are designed by the Early Learning Team based on recommendations from the kindergarten leadership team.
 Teachers have the opportunity to learn, connect and refine practice to support student learning.
-Future training sessions are being planned for next year. - In August 2016, the early learning team works with curriculum specialists and the assessment & research department to better align the Kindergarten Assessment Resource Kit (KARK) with the Washington Kindergarten Inventory of Developing Skills (WaKIDS) standards and the kindergarten progress report.
-The refinements are shared with all kindergarten teachers at the Kindergarten Institute in August.

-- Targeted schools completed lesson studies facilitated by the elementary literacy coach with grade level teams focused on acceleration of reading strategies. - The special services and early learning departments facilitate monthly meetings with developmental preschool teachers.
+Future training sessions are scheduled for February and April 2017. - In August 2016, the early learning team works with curriculum specialists and the assessment & research department to better align the Kindergarten Assessment Resource Kit (KARK) with the Washington Kindergarten Inventory of Developing Skills (WaKIDS) standards and the kindergarten progress report.
+The refinements are shared with all kindergarten teachers at the Kindergarten Institute in August. - All elementary schools are scheduled to complete one lesson study focused on the acceleration of literacy strategies with early readers. - The special services and early learning departments facilitate monthly meetings with developmental preschool teachers.
 The expected outcome is to develop special education teachers' capacity, knowledge, and skills resulting in an increase in effective instruction aligned to and fostering students' preparation for kindergarten academic standards.